KRFOSS/kali-docs/development/live-build-a-custom-kali-iso/index.md

 #### Controlling The Packages Included In Your Build

-The list of packages included in your build will be present in the the respective kali-$variant directory.
-For example, if you're building a default Xfce ISO, you would use the following package lists file - **kali-config/variant-xfce/package-lists/kali.list.chroot**.
-By default, this list includes the "kali-linux-default" [metapackage](/docs/general-use/metapackages/), as well as some others.
+The list of packages included in your build will be present in the the respective **kali-config** directory.
+For example:

+- If you're building the default ISO (a Live image using Xfce), you would use the following package lists file - **kali-config/variant-default/package-lists/kali.list.chroot**.
+- Sticking with a Live image, but this time using Gnome, you would need to use this package lists file - **kali-config/variant-gnome/package-lists/kali.list.chroot**.
+- However, if you are wanting to alter the Installer image, you would need to use the following package lists file - **kali-config/installer-default/packages**.

+By default, this lists includes the ["kali-linux-default" metapackage](/docs/general-use/metapackages/), as well as some others.
 These can be commented out and replaced with a manual list of packages to include in the ISO for greater granularity.

 #### Build Hooks, Binary and Chroot

-Live-build hooks allows us to hook scripts in various stages of the Kali ISO live build.
-For more detailed information about hooks and how to use them, refer to the [live build manual](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-contents.en.html#507).
+Live-build hooks allows us to hook scripts in various stages of the Kali ISO live-build.
+For more detailed information about hooks and how to use them, refer to the [live-build manual](https://live-team.pages.debian.net/live-manual/html/live-manual/customizing-contents.en.html#507).
 As an example, we recommend you check out the existing hooks in **kali-config/common/hooks/**.

 #### Overlaying Files In Your Build